LSVoiid/DmNote/docs/readme_en.md

 ## 🌟 Overview

 **DM Note** is a key viewer built for DJMAX RESPECT V. Built with Electron and React, powered by [node-global-key-listener-extended](https://github.com/lee-sihun/node-global-key-listener) for global keyboard hooks.
 Set it up in minutes and visualize your keystrokes for streams or gameplay captures.
-Windows only for now, and it works with non-rhythm games too
+Windows and macOS are supported, and it works with non-rhythm games too

 [Download DM NOTE v1.2.1](https://github.com/lee-sihun/DmNote/releases/download/1.2.1/DM.NOTE.v.1.2.1.zip)